English

 Pre-menopause and Recognising the Transition

-• Post-menopause: This is the period from one year after the last menstruation.
+• Post-menopause: This is the period from a year after the last menstruation.
 In this phase, the ovaries no longer produce hormones, and the body reaches a new hormonal balance.
 It can take several years for the body to adjust to these changes.
 Symptoms of the transition may still be present as the hormonal balance is restored.